 ULAM has developed Cage Wash Safety Guidelines specific to each animal cage wash location.
 The Guidelines provide clear and concise directions for stopping all cage wash equipment during both routine operations and during emergencies.
 Either the ULAM staff trainers or the appropriate area supervisor will provide training for all current cage wash employees as well as all new employees as the department hires them.

-Emergency eyewash and showers are inspected by Building Services Customer Response Team (CRT) on a biannual basis.
-If the CRT finds equipment in need of repair, a work order is submitted to Plant Operations for correction and the unit is tagged as non-operational.
-The CRT will notify OSEH when a unit is submitted for repair and once it is fixed.
+Emergency eyewash and showers are inspected by Plant Operations Facilities Maintenance on a biannual basis.
+If equipment is in need of repair, a work order is submitted to Plant Operations for correction and the unit is tagged as non-operational.
 It is recommended that laboratory staff flush the plumbed eyewashes and showers on a weekly basis and report any malfunctions to Work Control.

-Fire extinguisher inspection and testing programs are managed by Plant Operations under direction of OSEH and DPS.
+Fire extinguisher inspection and testing programs are managed by Plant Operations under direction of OSEH and DPSS.
 All extinguishers are checked and pressure tested under requirements of NFPA and the State of Michigan OSHA rules.
-Any extinguishers that are discharged must be reported to DPS for immediate replacement.
-Any fire, regardless of size, must be reported to DPS immediately for investigation and follow up by dialing 911 from any University phone system.
-DPS will rely on OSEH to inspect the area after the fire and perform any appropriate air monitoring prior to allowing the work to continue.
+Any extinguishers that are discharged must be reported to DPSS for immediate replacement.
+Any fire, regardless of size, must be reported to DPSS immediately for investigation and follow up by dialing 911 from any University phone system.
+DPSS will rely on OSEH to inspect the area after the fire and perform any appropriate air monitoring prior to allowing the work to continue.

 Sharps are commonly encountered in research involving animals.
 Needles, broken glass, pipettes, and scalpels are all used in animal facilities and laboratories.
 Puncture-resistant and leak proof containers for sharps are available in the animal housing rooms and in laboratories.
 Basic rules to remember when working with sharps: